chinenyejuliet/Telangana-Tourism-Analysis/README.md

 ### Limitations
 - Some of the districts in the states were removed from the analysis due incomplete data.
-- We replace replaced number of visitors that has zero values with one to aid in calculating CAGR.
+- I replaced zero values in the foreign visitors column and replace them with one because they would have affected the accuracy calculating CAGR from analysis.